 It appears that two reporters visited the cell in which these singular manifestations took place.
-They both said they did not expect to meet with success; but, according to their story, his ghostship treated them with all the respect due to newspaper men, and left nothing undone to make them feel that the visit was a profitable one.
+They both said they did not expect to meet with specess; but according to their story, his ghostship treated them with all the respect due to newspaper men, and left nothing undone to make them feel that the visit was a profitable one.
 They were locked up in the cell, and were supposed by the prisoners to be under arrest for crime.
-Allremained quiet until half-past ten, when the entertainment commenced by the sound of glass breaking against the wall, and continued with intervals throughout the night until four o'clock a.
-M., the performance being varied and pleasing, consisting of raps, footsteps and clanking chains, blood-curdling shricks and heart-rending grouns.
-After the manifestations had ceased, the investiga. tors lay down to sleep until let out by the faller at 7:30 A. M. Both tell the same story, and say that they are puzzled as to the cause.
+All remained quiet until half-past ten, when the entertainment commenced by the sound of glass breaking against the wall, and continued with inlegvals throughout the night until four o'clock A: s., the performance being varied and pleasing, consisting of raps, footsteps and clanking chains, blood-curdling shricks and heart-rending groans.
+After the manifestations had ceased, the investigaors lay down to sleep until let out by the jailer at 7:30 A. M. Both tell the same story, and say

-Appearance of the Devil.-If The Ger. mania, an ultramontane journal, is to be believed, the recent question of the personality of the devil is finally settled.
-There were recently a series of manifestations of the virgin at Dittrichswalde.
-The cure now writes to say that the apparitions have been varied by visits from quite snother person.
-On the very tree on which the virgin was accustomed to show herself to the devout a volume of fire suddenly darted up, developed into a distinct but apparently indescribable form, jumped class over the church darked and a parently indescribable. clean over the church, descended on the other ide in the shape of a fire ball and disappeared.
-Dittrichswalds is, as may be supposed, in a state great excitement at this active opposition on the part of Satan, and the price of beds in the place is beginning to go up rapidly.
+Appearance of the Devil.-If The Germania, an ultramontane journal, is to be believed, he recent question of the personality of the devil he recent question of the personality of the devil s finally settled.
+There were recently a series of nanifestations of the virgin at Dittrichswalde.
+The cure now writes to say that the apparitions have been varied by visits from quite another person.
+On the very tree on which the virgin was accustomed to show herself to the devout a volume of fire suddenly daried up, developed into a distinct but apparently indescribable form, jumped lean over the church, descended on the other ide in the shape of a fire ball and disappeared.
+Dittrichswalde is, as may be supposed, in a state of great excitement, at this active opposition on the part of Satan, and the price of beds in the place is beginning to go up rapidly.
+Appearance of the Devil.-If The.
+Ger hat they are puzzled as to the cause.

 TEST AT CIRCLES.
+An Experimental Circle with Miss